theupdateframework/pep-on-pypi-with-tuf/README.rst

 Figure 1 provides an overview of the roles available on PyPI, which includes the top-level roles and the roles delegated by *targets*.
 The figure also indicates the types of keys used to sign each role and which roles are trusted to sign for the targets, or files, available on PyPI.
-The next sections cover the details of signing repository files and the types of keys used for each role.
+The next two sections cover the details of signing repository files and the types of keys used for each role.

 .. image:: figure1.png